Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 The simulation box represents a 0.5/h Mpc sized cube comoving, which, with $h=0.7$ in this specific case, and considering a redshift $z=9$, translates to a 71.4 kpc sized box.
 The initial temperature is set to be $100\:\rm K$, and the initial ionised fraction $1.2\times10^{-3}$.
-The 16 sources range from $0.64\times10^{52}\:\rm photons.s^{-1} $ to $7.97\times10^{52}\:\rm photons.s^{-1}$.
-The full test is described at \url{https://astronomy.sussex.ac.uk/~iti20/RT_comparison_project/tests.html}.
-The binary file containing the hydrogen density can also be found on the same website.
-For our analysis, we'll observe specifically one slice of this box, at coordinate $z=64$, of which we show the hydrogen density map in Fig. \ref{fig:map_nh_dens}.
-We first observe the results at $t=0.4\:\rm Myr$ as was done in the original papers, before running the simulation until $t=4.0\:\rm Myr$ to reach the optically thin regime.
-It is to note that, at this time frame, $\rm M_1$ appears to have some issues ionising some part of the simulation box due to boundary conditions.
-The hydrogen density map being periodic, but not the boundary conditions of the box, we shift the cells to avoid the appearance of that artefact in the probability distribution functions showed later.\\
+The 16 sources are tabulated\footnote{The full test description and the binary file containing the hydrogen density can be found at \url{https://astronomy.sussex.ac.uk/~iti20/RT_comparison_project/tests.html}}, and the intensity range from $0.64\times10^{52}\:\rm ph.s^{-1} $ to $7.97\times10^{52}\:\rm ph.s^{-1}$.
+For our analysis, we'll observe specifically one slice of this box, at coordinate $z=64$, of which we show the hydrogen density map in Fig. \ref{fig:map_nh_dens}.\\